dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

 After the required parameters are filled in ``input/storage_config.yml``, Omnia installs BeeGFS on manager and compute nodes while executing the ``omnia.yml`` playbook.

-.. warning:: Do not remove or comment any lines in the ``input/storage_config.yml`` file.
+.. caution:: Do not remove or comment any lines in the ``input/storage_config.yml`` file.

 +---------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Name                            | Details                                                                                                                                                                                                                                              |